andrijadenic9/Chat-app/README.md

 ## View the App

-Explore the Bank Management App through this link: [Chat with the App](https://andrijadenic9.github.io/Chat-app/)
+Chat with your friend through this link: [Chat with the App](https://andrijadenic9.github.io/Chat-app/)

 ## Tech Stack